epam/EPAM-AI-RUN-Marketplace/README.md

 >```
 > </details>

+⚠️ **Important**: If you update ConfigMaps either manually or through a Helm upgrade, you must restart the affected pods to apply the changes.
+Neither manual updates nor Helm upgrades automatically restart pods, so any changes to ConfigMaps will not take effect until the pods are restarted.

 ## 6.3.
 Manual Components Installation
 If the previous step has already been completed, please proceed to skip this step.